sullivandavid42/P4Med/README.md

 P4Med is a web application, and later a mobile application too.

 P4Med's concept is simple, the aim is to bring together every healthcare professions.
-These, can be surgeons, nurses, doctors, caridologists, medical students, professors, AND YOU.
+These, can be surgeons, nurses, doctors, cardiologists, medical students, professors, AND YOU.
 All of them can post pictures, sounds or videos of their consenting patients diseases / problems, in aim to share, learn something new, help to make a diagnostic purpose...
 No applications or projects have been released to answer this problematic.